 “I remember it was cold,” LSU fan Mike Nola said.
 “It was sleeting.
 It was miserable.
 Just relentless.”

-The Spartans took the lead early in the game, but by the second half, momentum had shifted entirely in the Tigers’ favor.
-LSU running back Kevin Faulk racked up 234 yards over the course of the game, an Independence Bowl record, and LSU won the matchup 45-26.
+The Spartans took the lead early in the game, but momentum had shifted entirely in the Tigers’ favor in the second half.
+LSU running back Kevin Faulk racked up 234 yards during the game, an Independence Bowl record, and LSU won the matchup 45-26.

-Michigan State would never return to Shreveport, and their head coach, Nick Saban, wouldn’t return until 2007 when he led the Crimson Tide to their own Independence Bowl.
+Michigan State would never return to Shreveport, and their head coach, Nick Saban, wouldn’t return until 2007 when he led the Crimson Tide to the own Independence Bowl.